bellshi/rhc_smoke/README.md

 rhc smoke case link : https://tcms.engineering.redhat.com/plan/4962/test-plan-for-openshift-2-0#testcases

-add new case : wirte new case in rhc_smoke/case folder
+add new case : wirte new case in rhc_smoke/case folder.

 ### Setup

-Please prepare two account, one of them is update to silver plan
+Please prepare two accounts, one is updated to silver plan.

-then set them into rhc_smoke/config/express.conf
+Then set them into rhc_smoke/config/express.conf.

 ### How to Start

-git clone this repo<br>
+git clone this repo

-cd rhc_smoke<br>
+cd rhc_smoke

-./init.sh<br>
+./init.sh

-Enjoy it !<br>
+Enjoy it !
 If you have problems, please feel free to contact with cshi@redhat.com